epam/fonda/doc/ScRnaExpressionFastqWorkflow.md

 ### Overall workflow description

-**scRnaExpression_Fastq** single cell RNA sequencing data for gene expression analysis using fastq data
+**scRnaExpression_Fastq** is single cell RNA sequencing data for gene expression analysis using fastq data

 The workflow provides the following available tools for each analytic step: